Film and/or Television Studies (MPhil/PhD) (2025 Entry)

 Teaching and learning

 Doctoral Studies in Film and Television Studies proceeds through regular meetings between the student and their PhD supervisor or supervisory team, with the additional resource of a designated mentor.
 Together, you will design and develop your topic and the structure of your thesis, refining your research and writing through a process of drafts and close commentary, constructive critique and discussion.
-In year one you will also be required to take Research Methods classes in order to deepen your knowledge of existing debates and methodologies in the field.
+You will also be required to take Research Methods classes in order to deepen your knowledge of existing debates and methodologies in the field.
 The department also offers teaching opportunities for PhD students from their second-year of study onwards, subject to availability and a formal application process in any given year.

 General entry requirements